cleytondevs/agrovainovo/replit.md

-# Replit.md

 ## Overview

 This is an Agro Tech web application built with a React frontend and Express backend.
 The project combines agricultural themes with technology to create a dashboard-style application.
-The frontend uses Supabase for authentication, while the backend is structured to support PostgreSQL via Drizzle ORM.
+The application uses Supabase for the backend (authentication and data persistence) and is configured for deployment on Netlify for the frontend.
 The application features a login system and protected dashboard with agricultural monitoring widgets.

 ## User Preferences